hamidgholami/accp-cheatsheet/README.md

 	-  Use an AWS service that is in scope for PCI compliance and apply PCI controls at 			the application layer.
 -  In IAM user access and secrert keys:
 	-  The customer is responsible for **rotating** keys.
--  Which compute hosting model should be accounted for in the Total Cost of Ownership (TCO) when undertaking a cost analysis that allows physical isolation of a customer workload? **Dedicated Hosts**
+-  Which compute hosting model should be accounted for in the Total Cost of Ownership (TCO) when undertaking a cost analysis that allows physical isolation of a customer workload? **Dedicated Hosts**.